Millionaire’s Biscoff Bars

 A British favourite I adapted into something a little different.

 If you decide to give this recipe a try, let me know!
-Leave a comment below and rate it – it’s really helpful to me and the other readers.
-And don’t forget to take a picture and tag it #thegourmetlarder on Instagram.
-I love seeing what you come up with! 🙂
+Leave a comment below and rate it – it’s really helpful to me and other readers to know what you think!
+And don’t forget to take a picture and tag me @thegourmetlarder or hashtag it #thegourmetlarder on Instagram or Facebook.
+I love seeing what you’ve been baking! 🙂

 RECIPE HIGHLIGHTS

-• EASE: easy.
+- EASE: easy.

-• TASTE & TEXTURE: a rich combo of crunchy Biscoff, soft peanut caramel and topped with chocolate ganache.
+- TASTE & TEXTURE: a rich combo of crunchy Biscoff, soft peanut caramel, and topped with chocolate ganache.

-• SERVING: great on their own or with a hot drink or a glass of milk.
+- SERVING: great on their own or with a hot drink or a glass of milk.

-• QUANTITY: 12-24 bars (20cm / 8inch square baking pan)
+- QUANTITY: 12-24 bars (20cm / 8inch square baking pan)

-• TIME: 20 minutes, plus 1 hour 10 minutes chilling.
+- TIME: 20 minutes, plus 1 hour 10 minutes chilling.

 © THE GOURMET LARDER.
 All images and content are copyright protected.
 If you want to share this recipe, please do so using the share buttons provided.
 Please do not republish the recipe or its content in full instead, include a link to this post for the recipe.
 Further information can be found in my FAQ’s.